-When the data port is in command mode, AT commands can be entered to control the A3LA-RS.
-In command mode, flow control has no effect because the RTS input is ignored and the CTS output driven is ON (low).
+The A3LA-R serial data port is always in one of three modes: command mode, SBD data mode, or SBD session mode.
+When the data port is in command mode, AT commands can be entered to control the A3LA-R. In command mode, flow control has no effect, so the RTS input ignored and the CTS output driven ON (low).
+When in SBD data mode, the A3LA-R is transferring binary or text SBD message data to or from the DTE.
+In SBD data mode: